kazuhiro4949/EditDistance/README.md

 You don't have to manage how to update incrementally.
 That enables to pileline the process.

 # How dose it work?
-EditDistance calculates a difference between two arrays and converts it to the incremental update processes of UITableView or UICollectionView.
+EditDistance calculates a difference between two arrays and converts it into an incremental update processes of UITableView or UICollectionView.

 The differences are calculated with **Edit Distance Algorithm**.
 There are many ways to calculate and almost all of them run in polynominal time.